New year, new you?

 5. Ego and pride

 You think you know exactly what to do, but you feel stuck and don’t take action.
-Instead of realizing that you need a coach to remove blocks and unleash your personal power, your pride stops you from getting the resources you need.
+Instead of realizing that you would benefit greatly from working with an Executive Coach, your pride stops you from getting the support that would make you far more successful.
 And maybe you’re right, maybe you could do this alone somehow, but you’re still not doing it...
 Your life doesn’t change because you don’t change.

 Does that sound familiar?
 You may not relate to all 5 reasons why last year’s resolutions didn’t work for you, but if at least one rang true to you, keep reading.